kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - Delayed Preemption ensures atomicity, i.e., victims are deleted only if the scheduler determines the entire gang can fit, otherwise, the cycle aborts with zero disruption.
 - Failed pod groups are requeued correctly and retry successfully when resources become available.
-- Gang is rejected if pod-by-pod scheduling cannot follow a nomination.
-All other nominations should be also cleared.

 We will also benchmark the performance impact of these changes to measure:

-- The scheduling throughput of the workload scheduling, including gang and basic policies and preemptions.
+- The scheduling throughput of the workload scheduling, including gang and basic policies, and preemptions.
-- The performance impact on standard pod scheduling when there are many nominated pods, for scenarios mentioned in the [NominatedNodeName impact on filtering performance](#nominatednodename-impact-on-filtering-performance).

 ##### e2e tests